The Great Barrier Reef is one of the world’s seven natural wonders

 The Great Barrier Reef is home to over 2,500 distinct reefs of varied sizes and shapes.

-Many billions of tiny organisms, known as coral polyps, make up the reef.
-The reefs support a staggering array of marine life and flora.
+The reefs comprise many billions of tiny organisms known as coral polyps.
+They support a staggering array of marine life and flora.

 1981 it was designated a World Heritage Site and listed among the world’s seven natural wonders.
-The Queensland National Trust has made it an official icon of the state.
+The Queensland National Trust has made it an official state icon.

 The Great Barrier Reef Marine Park Authority (GBRMPA) protects most of the Great Barrier Reef.
-GBRMPA monitors its preservation and protection from the ongoing impact of human use, including fishing and tourism.
+It monitors its preservation and protection from the ongoing impact of human use, including fishing and tourism.

 This is a must-see location from Lady Elliot and Bundaberg in central Queensland through the Whitsunday Islands, Townsville, Cairns, and Cape York.